SiRumCz/interdependency-problems-in-SECOs/seco_automated_advisories(bots).md

 This topic studies the feature and mechanism for current trending dependency(library) management bots.
+The bots I select for this topic was top bots from github marketplace with `Dependency management` Type filtered.
+The list is accessible from https://github.com/marketplace/category/dependency-management

 ## Automated Pull Requests